What is the eMC?

 - electronic Medicines Compendium (eMC) An up to date and easily accessible source of information about medicines licensed in the UK.

 - X-PIL We work with the Royal National Institute of Blind People (RNIB) to make Patient Information Leaflets (known as PILs, Package Leaflets or PLs) available for blind and partially sighted people.
-The X-PIL website has large print and screen reader-friendly PILs and the RNIB provide Braille and audio versions.
+Where available, X-PILs can be viewed on the eMC and the RNIB can provide Braille and audio versions.

 Datapharm was formed in 1977 and is an independent, not for profit company.

 We are a company limited by guarantee, registered in England & Wales - registered number 1317421.
-Our registered office is Stocks House, 9 North Street, Leatherhead, Surrey, England KT22 7AX.
+Our registered office is Pascal Place, Randalls Way, Leatherhead, Surrey, KT22 7TW.